Medical Dangers in Icy Cold Waters

 - Salt Water Aspiration Syndrome

-Given the great deal of harm submersion into icy cold waters can cause, safety measures should be put in place and strictly followed aboard offshore rigs or other vessels.
-If you or a loved one has been injured as result being submersed in freezing water through the neglect of another, the maritime injury attorneys of Arnold & Itkin can help.
-We have helped hundreds of offshore workers seek compensation under the Jones Act, and can confidently advise you on your available options.
+If you or a loved one has been injured as result of falling overboard into freezing water through the neglect of another, Arnold & Itkin can help.
+We have helped countless offshore workers seek compensation under the Jones Act, helping them rebuild their lives after life-altering accidents.
 Contact our offshore injury attorneys today to learn how we can help you.